Siddiquiweb/Student-Grade-JavaScript/README.md

-<h1>create a Student name Grade and attendance With JavaScript </h1>
+<h1>Create a Student Name Grade and Attendance With JavaScript </h1>